briney/abcloud/README.md

 # abcloud

 EC2 instance/cluster management.
 Still under active development, but main command syntax (launch, ssh/sshnode, destroy, terminate, get, put) is fairly stable and hopefully won't undergo breaking changes.

+## install

+`pip install abcloud`

+Out of the box, abcloud assumes you have an EC2 key file, named `default` and located at `~/.aws/default.pem`.
+Both of these defaults can be changed at runtime, using the `--key-pair` option to pass an alternative key name and the `--identity-file` option to pass an alternate path to your keyfile.

 ## use